logavanc/shortpath-rust/README.md

-# shortpath
+# ShortPath

-Rust version of shortpath.
+Rust version of the `shortpath` CLI utility.